dataengineeringpilipinas/datahub/docs/projects/README.md

 # [Your Project Title]

+*Note: To view the full metadata for this project, please see the raw file in our [GitHub repository](https://github.com/dataengineeringpilipinas/datahub/tree/main/projects).*

 ## Summary
 A brief overview of the project.
 What does it aim to achieve?
 How does it contribute to community empowerment in the Philippines?